grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

           ./tools/markblocks/markblocks -backend gcs -gcs.bucket-name <bucket> -mark no-compact -tenant <tenant-id> -details "Leading to out-of-order chunks when compacting with other blocks" <block-1> <block-2>...
           ```

-Another possible cause of this alert is if compaction has never been running successfully, potentially for a long time.
-This can be because the alert either was not seen, misconfigured or not installed at all for some time.

-This can also result in long-term queries failing as the store-gateways fail to handle the much larger number of smaller blocks than expected.

-How to **investigate**:

 - Check the [Compactor Dashboard]({{< relref "../monitor-grafana-mimir/dashboards/compactor/index.md" >}})
   - Compactor has fallen behind:
     - **How to detect**:
       - Check the `Last successful run per-compactor replica` panel - are there recent runs in the last 6-12 hours?
       - Also check the `Average blocks / tenant` panel - what is the count?
 A tenant would have one 24h block per day plus smaller blocks to be compacted if all is well.
 Given that, <1200 blocks could be normal.
 Thousands and thousands of blocks is not normal.
     - **What it means**: Compaction likely was failing for some reason in the past and now there is too much work to catch up at the current configuration and scaling level.
+This can also result in long-term queries failing as the store-gateways fail to handle the much larger number of smaller blocks than expected.
     - **How to mitigate**: Reconfigure and modify the compactor settings and resources for more scalability:
       - Ensure your compactors are at least sized according to the [Planning capacity]({{< relref "../run-production-environment/planning-capacity.md#compactor" >}}) page and you have the recommended number of replicas.
-      - Set `-compactor.split-groups` and `-compactor.split-and-merge-shards` to a multiple of 1 for every 25M active series in your deployment - so 100M series = value of `4`.
+      - Set `-compactor.split-groups` and `-compactor.split-and-merge-shards` to a value that is 1 for every 8M active series you have - rounded to the closest even number.
+So, if you have 100M series - `100/8 = 12.5` = value of `12`.
       - Allow the compactor to run for some hours and see if the runs begin to succeed and the `Average blocks / tenant` starts to decrease.
       - If you encounter any Compactor resource issues, add CPU/Memory as needed temporarily, then scale back later.
       - You can also optionally scale replicas and shards further to split the work up into even smaller pieces until the situation has recovered.